Salute (song): Commercial performance

 "Salute" debuted at number 74 on the UK Singles Chart week of 11 May 2014, becoming the "greatest gainer" the following week, climbing to number 51.
 It cracked the top-forty in its third week, climbing to number 35.
 After falling to number 40, the song climbed once again to number 24.
 The song peaked at number 6 the following week, on 21 June 2014, becoming the band's sixth top-ten single.

 Music video

-The music video for the song was directed by Colin Tilley.
-It premiered on YouTube on 2 May 2014.
+The music video for the song was filmed on 7 April 2014 and directed by Colin Tilley.
+It was premiered on YouTube on 2 May 2014.
 It features the band dancing in an underground warehouse with an entourage of male dancers, some of whom are on leads.
 As noted by Kadeen Grifiths of Bustle, band members Nelson and Edwards "even march with the men on leashes at one point.
 And yet they are next to her rather than behind her or beneath her, dancing with her rather than against her or in front of her, as if the girls wanted to be clear that men and woman are equal, but it’s the women who are in control right now."

+The version of the song used for the video is slightly different to the album version, as it contains some additional percussion.
+This version has never been released commercially in its full length, though an edited version, which cuts the intro and the outro short, was used for the single release.